Manasse Kusu

-Manasse Kusu (born 22 December 2001) is a Swedish-Congolese footballer who plays for Öster.
+Manasse Kusu (born 22 December 2001) is a Swedish footballer who plays for Veikkausliiga club FF Jaro, on loan from Mjällby.

 Club career

 After playing for Öster on loan in the second half of the 2021 season, Kusu signed a three-year contract with the club on 24 January 2022.

+At the end of March 2025, he was sent on loan to newly promoted Veikkausliiga club FF Jaro until the end of June.

 Personal life

 Kusu is born in Congo, but moved with his mother to Sweden at age 12.